Neil Hillman: Research and teaching

-As part of his wider academic work he is an enthusiastic supporter of new talent and regularly taught undergraduate, postgraduate and Continuing Professional Development theory and practical sessions at the University of York, during the time of his PhD research.
+As part of his wider academic work, he is an enthusiastic supporter of new talent and regularly taught undergraduate, postgraduate and Continuing Professional Development theory and practical sessions at the University of York, during the time of his PhD research.
 He has lectured in Film Production at Staffordshire University and the University of Gloucester; and in Sound for Film and Video at the School of Digital Media Technology at Birmingham City University (BCU), where he was a student mentor and a member of BCU's School of Digital Media Technology Industrial Advisory Board.
 As an invited international speaker, he has delivered workshops at SAE Institute Brisbane and Queensland University of Technology.
 He has also delivered talks for wider audiences in the UK: for the BFI, the Grierson Trust and the BBC Academy.

-Hillman has been an external examiner for the sound Masters programme at the Australian Film, Television and Radio School (AFTRS); and in 2025 he was supervising a PhD candidate researching Virtual Reality (VR) sound design, helping them to develop and adapt Hillman's original 'Four Sound Areas' sound design framework from traditional linear media to VR applications, at the University of Queensland (UQ).
+Hillman has been an external examiner for the sound Masters programme at the Australian Film, Television and Radio School (AFTRS); and in 2023 he became a Ph.D.
+Co-Supervisor, supervising a PhD candidate researching Virtual Reality (VR) sound design, helping them to develop and adapt Hillman's original 'Four Sound Areas' sound design framework from traditional linear media to Augmented Reality and Virtual Reality applications, at the University of Queensland (UQ) Mixed Reality Lab.